 The Oxford Academic Health Science Network (Oxford AHSN) is one of 15 AHSNs licensed for five years by NHS England in 2013.
 It covers a population of three million living in Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire.

 AHSNs are a key part of the NHS architecture with a long-term future, according to NHS England National Director of Strategy and Innovation Ian Dodge.
 Speaking at NHS England’s Board meeting on 21 July 2017, he said: “We should retain a comprehensive network of 15 AHSNs because they have proved their worth.”
+The second five-year licence begins in April 2018.

 The Oxford AHSN works with a large and growing list of partners in the NHS, universities and industry within and beyond our region.